 My kids are big fans of the bus.
 Eleanor (4 years, 10 months) knows exactly which buses I ride to work, and points them out to me excitedly whenever she spots one.
 "There's your bus 16 Mama!
 It's going downtown!"
 "There's your bus 44!
 It's going to the bread store!"
 As far as she is concerned, I not only ride those buses, I own them as well.
 (This makes sense, since, in her brain, I also own most of the buildings downtown by virtue of working in one of them.
 Whenever she sees them, she exclaims, "Mama!
 There's your tall buildings!")
 She knows the difference between a school bus, a city bus, and a long-distance city-to-city bus.
 And she is indignant when Sylvia (3 years) confuses the two.
 "Nooooo Sylvia, (big, disappointed sigh) that's not a CITY bus, it's just an ordinary SCHOOL bus!"

-http://www.tumblebusseattle.com/).
+But hands-down the coolest, most exciting bus on the face of the planet is The Tumblebus. (http://www.tumblebusseattle.com/).
 Imaginative Coach Tom took a regular school bus, removed all of the seats, padded everything, filled it with fun tumbling equipment, and painted the bus fire-engine red.
 Inside, there's a slide, a balance beam, a trampoline, and amazingly, a zip-line.
 Fitting all of this into one school bus seems like a circus trick until you remember that only miniature tumblers are invited to play on the bus.
 Coach Tom parks his bus in front of daycare centers, schools, and birthday party houses, and children instictively find it like spit-up finds a freshly bathed baby.

 Eleanor has had many turns on the Tumblebus.
 She used to attend preschool half-days on Mondays, the lucky day when the Tumblebus visited her school.
 Sylvia and I would drop off Eleanor at school, and Sylvia would see the bus and pine after it.
 "I go on Tumblebus too," she would say, hoping to generate enough enthusiasm to convince me it was true.
 "That would be fun, wouldn't it, Sylvia," I'd say, and then, "maybe someday soon."
 Then after a few months I decided that whatever the cost, The Tumblebus would come to Sylvia's third birthday party.
 And this promise sustained Sylvia and I through many a morning when she was feeling small and excluded.